 - Overnight in a mountain rifugio (lodge) and enjoy a tasty dinner with fellow guests

 - Ski to the picturesque town of Arabba and the Marmolada ski area

 - Ski on the Dolomite’s largest glacier and one of the most beautiful ski runs in the Alps: La Bellunese

-- Overnight an another mountain rifugio and enjoy another hearty feast
+- Overnight an another beautiful mountain lodge and enjoy another hearty feast

-- Ski to Malga Ciapela then tranfer to Alleghe where you’ll spend the day skiing at the Civetta ski resort
+- Ski to Malga Ciapela then transfer to Alleghe where you’ll spend the day skiing at the Civetta ski resort

 - Another day brings another ski area: today it’s off to Passo Giau and the Cinque Torri & Lagazuoi ski area